 2. Antique Edwardian Sapphire Diamond Twist Ring

 This ring looks like it came straight from the pages of a Jane Austen novel.
-This Edwardian sapphire ring features a .14-karat of deep blue sapphires surrounded by a halo of old European cut diamonds.
+This Edwardian sapphire ring features a .4-karat deep blue sapphire and a .4-karat diamond.
 If Mr. Darcy came out of the lake to propose to you, he would probably use this ring.

 Beautiful in any color or combination, pearls make unique centerpieces in vintage rings like this one.
 While pearls are not technically a gemstone, they usually play the backup in most settings.
 Here it shines as the main attraction to a gorgeous vintage design.
 Bonus points if you’re a bride born in June since the pearl is also the birthstone of the sixth month.

 The geometric shapes and sparkles of this ring earn it the number four spot on our vintage ring roundup.
 The subtle twinge of blue in the central stone is ideal for brides who love diamonds but still want a tiny splash of color.
 It has that Great Gatsby look to it that would compliment a bride with a whimsical personality for all the years of your marriage.